ArielLevovich/CPP_EX1_24/README.md

 - `setVertices(unsigned int v)`, `getVertices()`: Manage the number of vertices and resize the adjacency matrix accordingly.
 - `setAdjMatrix(const vector<vector<int>> graph, bool isDirectedGraph)`, `getAdjMatrix()`: Set or retrieve the adjacency matrix, ensuring that any set operation maintains the matrix's integrity as a square matrix.

-By using these components and methods, your `Graph` class provides a flexible and robust system for managing graphs in your C++ programs, whether they are simple or complex, weighted, directed, or undirected.
-This setup allows you to manipulate and analyze graph properties effectively, which is essential for the algorithms implemented in `Algorithms.cpp`.

 ---

 ### Detailed Implementation of Key Functions in Algorithms.cpp